EuropeanForestInstitute/aiphoria/paper/paper.md

 the two usually requires custom preprocessing that is hard to repeat across studies.

-`aiphoria` can be useful for forest economists, bioeconomy analysts, and experts preparing LULUCF greenhouse gas reports, who often work in spreadsheets rather than code.
+`aiphoria` is made for forest economists, bioeconomy analysts, and experts preparing LULUCF greenhouse gas reports, who often work in spreadsheets rather than code.
 It takes absolute and relative flows together, calculates the unknown flows while keeping the mass balance, and follows the carbon in each